Embu County: Political Leadership

+Geography

 Physical and Topographic Features

-Embu County slopes from North-West towards East and South-East with a few isolated hills such as Kiambere, Kianjiru and Kiang'ombe which rise above the general height and slope.
+Embu County slopes from North-West towards East and South-East with a few isolated hills such as Kiambere, Kianjiru, and Kiang'ombe which rise above the general height and slope.

 The county is characterised by highlands and lowlands.
 It rises from about 515m above sea level at the Tana river basin in the East to over 4,570m above sea in the North West which is part of Mt.
 Kenya.

-Embu County is served by six major rivers;for of them, Thũci, Tana, Kiĩ and Rũvingasĩ which form part of the Embu County's boundaries.
+Embu County is served by six major rivers;for of them, Thũci, Tana, Kiĩ, and Rũvingasĩ which form part of the Embu County's boundaries.
 The other two rivers are Thiba and Ĩna.
 All these rivers are perennial.

-Between Embu town and Thũci river lies an area with an altitude ranging from 910m to 1,525m above sea level.
+Between Embu town and Thũci River lies an area with an altitude ranging from 910m to 1,525m above sea level.

 The southern part of the county is covered by Mwea plains.
 It then rises Northwards, culminating in hills and valleys to the Northern and Eastern parts.

 Climatic Conditions

-Rain received in the county is largely depended on the altitude ranging as 640mm to as high as 1,495 mm per annum.
-It has a mean temperature of 21oC. with July being the coldest with minimum of 12oC and March hitting highest temperatures of 31c.
+Rain received in the county is largely dependent on the altitude ranging as 640mm to as high as 1,495 mm per annum.
+It has a mean temperature of 21oC. with July being the coldest with a minimum of 12oC and March hitting highest temperature of 31c.